AvirukBasak/flask-demo-app/README.md

 Note how the syntax to pass a matrix is same as python syntax.

 This is made possible by passing the parameter into `eval`.
-This should open all sorts of security issues, so it'll be interesting.
+This should create all sorts of security issues, so it'll be interesting.

 Also note, even if some characters may be invalid in a parameter, modern browsers should automatically URL encode the data.